-- Maintain a transportation network that maximizes the capacity of existing roads while maintaining rural roadways and facilitating the safe and efficient movement of vehicles and pedestrians throughout the Township. - Evaluate the impact of traffic generated by existing development and work toward improvements concurrent with new development. - Establish access management standards for new development. - Consider developing a township policy outlining infrastructure improvements that would be required by a developer. - Coordinate transportation improvements with County Road Commission and state agencies. - Consider a variety of transportation choices including public transit and non-motorized transportation. - Create a Township-wide non-motorized network (Complete Streets) to provide opportunities for pedestrian activity such as walking, jogging, and bicycling.
+- Maintain a transportation network that maximizes the capacity of existing roads while maintaining rural roadways, and facilitating the safe and efficient movement of vehicles and pedestrians throughout the Township. - Evaluate the impact of traffic generated by existing development, and work toward improvements concurrent with new development. - Establish access management standards for new development. - Township policy outlining infrastructure improvements that could be funded by a developer. - Coordinate transportation improvements with the Washtenaw County Road Commission and state agencies (MDOT). - Consider a variety of additional transportation choices, including public transit and non-motorized transportation. - Create a Township-wide non-motorized network (Complete Streets) to provide opportunities for pedestrian activity such as walking, jogging, and bicycling.
 Complete Streets is defined by Michigan legislation as "roadways planned, designed and constructed to provide appropriate access to all legal users...whether by car, truck, transit, assistive device, foot or bicycle".